P9425 Avenue Layering Engine

 Timing and Synchronization

 The Avenue Layering Engine genlocks to a house reference signal, allowing you to time the effects output to match system requirements in your facility.
-Even asynchronous (wild) sources can be used as inputs.
-Each input incorporates a full-frame synchronizer, automatically correcting each source to match system timing.
+Even asynchronous (wild) sources can be used as inputs to the layering engine.
+Each input incorporates a frame synchronizer, automatically correcting each source to match system timing.
 When no external reference is available, as in a flypack system, a stable internal reference signal is used.

-Comprehensive audio support is built-in.
+Comprehensive audio support is built-in to the Avenue Layering Engine.
 The primary audio output can be taken automatically from the embedded content in the currently selected background video source.
 This AFV (Audio Follow Video) mode will produce smooth, pop-free audio transitions that duplicate the background video – whether cutting or mixing.
 Alternately, the audio can be selected independently (Audio Breakaway) of the background video so that it comes from the embedded content of any connected source.
-Plus, the primary audio can be augmented by bringing in an audio overlay, or voice over.

 You’re In Control